kubernetes/community/sig-service-catalog/charter.md

   - Chairs have access to manage this repository.
 - [Helm Repository](https://svc-catalog-charts.storage.googleapis.com)
   - Charts are manually published after each release.
-  - Managed by Vic Iglesias (Google).
+  - Managed by Vic Iglesias (Google), @viglesias on the kubernetes slack.
 - [svc-cat.io](https://svc-cat.io)
   - Published on pushes to master.
   - Site hosted with [Netlify](https://app.netlify.com/sites/svc-cat/overview).